aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

----
+﻿---
 title: Encrypt a Document
-description: "Aspose.Words for Java allows you to encrypt your document using appropriate encryption algorithms for specific document formats."
+description: "Aspose.Words for Java enables you to encrypt your document using appropriate encryption algorithms for specific document formats."
 type: docs
 weight: 20
 url: /java/encrypt-a-document/